Language Spoken in Croatia: Is English Enough for Tourists?

 It is one of the South Slavic languages and is written in the Latin alphabet.

 There’s a high degree of mutual intelligibility between Croatian and Serbian.
-The native language of Croatian is closely related to standard Bosnian and, standard Serbian, and Montenegrin, but it has its own distinct characteristics and dialects.
-The three major dialects spoken in Croatia are Čakavian, Kajkavian, and Štokavian, with Štokavian being the basis of the standard Croatian language.
+Croatian is closely related to standard Bosnian, Serbian, and Montenegrin, but it has its own distinct characteristics and dialects.
+The three major dialects of Croatian are Čakavian, Kajkavian, and Štokavian, with Štokavian serving as the basis for the standard Croatian language.

 But there are many more regional dialects – everyone I ask tells me a different number.
-But it is a lot, which is not surprising given the many different regions in Croatia.
+But it is a lot, which is not surprising given the many other regions in Croatia.

 Do They Speak English In Croatia?